fo-am/penelopean-robotics/README.md

 # Penelopean Robotics

-Penelopean robots are modular, reconfigurable, dissessemblable and soft.
+Penelopean robots are modular, reconfigurable, dis-assemblable and soft.
 Part of the [Penelope Project](https://penelope.hypotheses.org/), a Study of Weaving as Technical Mode of Existence.